58th Oklahoma Legislature: Major events

 In January 2021, Mauree Turner (D-Oklahoma City) became the first publicly non-binary U.S. state lawmaker and the first Muslim member of the Oklahoma Legislature.

 On May 6, 2021, the Oklahoma Legislature formed its first Latino Caucus.
 Founding members included Senators Michael Brooks (D-Oklahoma City) and Jessica Garvin (R- Duncan) and Representatives Jose Cruz (D-Oklahoma City) and Ryan Martinez (R-Edmond).

 On December 17, 2021, Representative Terry O'Donnell (R-Catoosa) was indicted in a corruption scandal.
 He did not resign his seat and filed for re-election in the 2022 election.

 On January 21, 2022, Representative Jose Cruz (D-Oklahoma City) resigned after accusations of sexual misconduct at a New Year's Eve party.

 On February 8, 2022, Representative Kyle Hilbert (R-Bristow), at 27, was elected as the youngest House speaker pro tempore in modern state history.

 On February 28, 2022, the legislature formed its first American Irish Caucus.
 Founding members included Senators Carri Hicks (D-Oklahoma City) and Mary Boren (D-Norman) and Representatives Terry O'Donnell (R-Catoosa) and John Waldron (D-Tulsa).

 In May 2022, a bipartisan, 15 member House Special Investigative Committee was formed to investigate the Oklahoma Tourism and Recreation Department and Swadley's Bar-B-Q. Swadley's Bar-B-Q had contracted with the state to run restaurants in state parks until the contract was cancelled for "suspected fraudulent activity and questionable business practices."
-The State of Oklahoma paid Swadley's over $16 million dollars while the contract was in effect.
+The State of Oklahoma paid Swadley's over $16 million while the contract was in effect.

 In May 2022, the Oklahoma Legislature formed its first Asian American and Pacific Islander Caucus.
 Founding members included Representatives Cyndi Munson (D-Oklahoma City), Andy Fugate (D-Oklahoma City), and Daniel Pae (R-Lawton).